By Ann Smarty

 - Meta keywords – No more than 10 keyword phrases

-Now, as you’re filling out your meta tags using the character limits shown above, you’ll want to pay special attention to the way your target keyword phrases are included.
-Just because the practice of keyword stuffing your meta tags has been long since devalued by the search engines doesn’t mean that these phrases shouldn’t be included in your tags.
-It just means that you need to be more strategic about how you introduce them.
+Now, as you’re filling out your meta tags, you’ll want to pay special attention to the way your target keyword phrases are included.
+Just because the practice of keyword stuffing your meta tags has been long since devalued doesn’t mean these phrases shouldn’t be included.
+It just means you need to be more strategic about using them.

 Following this formula, a good sample page title tag for the Single Grain “About Us” page might look like: